operate-first/service-catalog/README.md

 The current backstage version can be found in `backstage.json`.
 More about keeping `backstage` up to date can be found [here](https://backstage.io/docs/getting-started/keeping-backstage-updated).

-## GitHub Insights
+## GitHub Insights/Security Insights

-For the insights plugin to work it is required to put `github.com/project-slug` annotation to your components definition.
+For the insights plugins to work it is required to put `github.com/project-slug` annotation to your components definition.
 The value of this annotation is a GitHub project slug which consists of the organization/user and the repository name, see the example below.

 ```yaml
 annotations:
     github.com/project-slug: operate-first/service-catalog
 ```

 ## ADR plugin

 ADR plugin requires an annotation to be present in your component definition.
 Right now the only value that is accepted by the annotation is a GitHub repository link to the folder which contains your ADRs, see the example below.